Key Points

 Pricing for Family Register

-7 Common Issues with Family Register Authentication
+8 Common Issues with Family Register Authentication

 Frequently Asked QuestionsFamily registers are commonly submitted for overseas use, but they can also lead to rework when format, name representation, or receiving-authority instructions are unclear.
-Below are seven common issues identified by our office, along with how we address each.
+Below are eight common issues identified by our office, along with how we address each.

 My passport name and family register name don't match.
 Will this be a problem?